These terms were last updated on 15/04/2021. These terms are effective from 15th April 2021.

-These are the terms for the supply for Cognitive Behavioural Therapy services provided online (the Services) through https://uk.iesohealth.com/ (Site).
-The Site and the Services are provided by Ieso Digital Health (UK) Ltd (Ieso, we, us and our).
+These are the terms for the supply for Cognitive Behavioural Therapy services provided online (the Services) through https://login.iesohealth.uk (or such other websites we may make available to you for providing the Services) (the Site).
+The Site and the Services are provided by Ieso Digital Health (UK) Limited (Ieso, we, us and our).
 Your use of the Services offered on the Site is subject to these terms and by using the Services you agree to be bound by them.

 The Services offered to you on the Site are provided under a contract between Ieso and a Payer.
-The Payer is typically an NHS commissioner or provider who has entered into a contract with Ieso to provide the Services to their patients.
+When we refer to the Payer we typically mean an NHS commissioner or provider who has entered into a contract with Ieso to provide the Services to their patients.
 Our contract with the Payer lays out many detailed criteria about our responsibilities to you such as, for example, that the Services provided meet National Institute for Health and Care Excellence (NICE) guidelines.
 (See “Our Responsibilities” below).
 The Services are provided to you free of charge on the condition that you meet the suitability and eligibility criteria required by the Payer.

 Our Services are not intended to replace the services offered to you by your GP, and we therefore recommend that you keep your GP informed about the Services that you are receiving from us.